 Everything that has a beginning has a cause.

 This is pretty evident from everything that we experience.
-For example, a tree has a cause.
+A tree has a cause.
 It’s the seed that fell from another tree.
-This principle is called the Law of Causality.
+The principle is called the Law of Causality.
 Indeed, if it were not for this, science would be impossible.

 Nothing can be its own cause.

 Again, this is pretty evident from everything we experience.
 The seed that grew into a tree cannot have come from itself.
-That seed has not grown into a tree yet and produced seed.
-And even when it does produce seeds, they are other seeds.
+It has not grown into a tree yet and produced seed.

 The universe (Space – Time – Matter) had a beginning.